wthielen/3dsim/README.md

 Rotation speed
 --------------

 The length of the rotation vector is the rotation speed in radians per second.
 But the `World` presentation is redrawn at a rate of `World.fps` frames per second.
-So we need to rescale the rotation vector to get the vector responsible for the displacement for one frame.
+So we need to rescale the displacement vector to get the vector responsible for the current frame's displacement.
 This is done by:

-    real_omega = new Vector3d(omega);
-    real_omega.scale(1.0/this.w.fps);

-And then we calculate the displacement using this `real_omega` vector.
+    delta.cross(p, omega);
+    delta.scale(1.0/this.w.fps);